tymyrddin/purple/source/docs/distribution-networks/observable-semantics/field-devices-and-protection/rtu-behaviour.md

 # RTU behaviour

-Stedin's Smart Grid Terminals and older RTUs deployed in medium-voltage and low-voltage stations communicate with e-terra SCADA via IEC 60870-5-104 telecontrol protocol.
+Smart Grid Terminals and older RTUs in medium-voltage and low-voltage stations communicate with e-terra SCADA via IEC 60870-5-104 telecontrol protocol.
 They accept commands from the control centre, execute them on field devices, and report measurements and state back.
 The RTU's firmware, configuration, and I/O logs are the observable layer through which RTU behaviour can be validated.

 ## Firmware version

-Each Stedin RTU runs firmware implementing the IEC 60870-5-104 protocol, and reports its version when queried.
-An RTU reporting a version other than the one Stedin holds on record is a first-order red flag, with the caveat that version reporting is itself software and a naive comparison only catches naive tampering.
+Each RTU runs firmware implementing the IEC 60870-5-104 protocol and reports its version when queried.
+The version string is the weakest of the firmware records, since the same code that would be altered also answers the query, so a version other than the one on record catches only tampering that did not trouble to fake the reply.
+The firmer checks sit beside it: the [firmware image's hash or signature](../configuration-and-versions/firmware-and-software-versions.md) read back from the device against the vendor's published value, and the running firmware's behaviour against what the recorded version is known to do.
+For an RTU those behavioural tells are specific, a protocol quirk the recorded version does not implement, a response timing that shifts, an information object the device begins to emit or stops emitting.
+An RTU whose reported version matches the baseline but whose behaviour does not is the case the version string cannot reach, and it is read by setting the device's I/O and protocol behaviour against the record of what that version does, not by trusting the number it returns.

 ## I/O command and response logs